sathiyajith/PARS/README.md

 ## Instructions :closed_book:

 1. Upload the Alertmanager Config file and click on submit.
-2. Upload the thanos rules files and click on submit.
+2. Upload the first Thanos rules file and click on submit.
 After submitting plus button will be enabled to add additional files.
 3. Click on Validate to verify whether the uploaded yaml files are valid.
 4. Click on Visualize to view the set of receivers and routes.
 5. Click on Map button to map receivers and routes.